This simple chicken and lentil soup made right in your Instant Pot (or any pressure cooker) is a hearty meal that’ll warm you to the bone!

 - Place the Instant Pot on sauté and add the olive oil.

 - Add the garlic to the Instant Pot and let it simmer for a minute.
-Add the lentils, give a few stirs, and then pour the chicken stock and water in all at once, taking care to scrape the bits off the bottom.
+Add the lentils, give a few stirs, and then pour the chicken stock and water in all at once, taking care to scrape the bits off the bottom (I like to use a wooden spoon).

 - Add the spinach.
 Dice the chicken into bite-sized pieces and add it.
 Give another stir, and then secure the lid and set it to cook for 10 minutes on "Manual."